ffund/ml-sys-ops/index.md

 **Prerequisites**: ECE-GY 6143 Intro ML or equivalent.

-**Approach**: students will learn through a combination of lectures, case studies, guided lab assignments on the [ChameleonCloud](https://chameleoncloud.org/) research infrastructure and on commercial clouds (GCP, DigitalOcean), and a final project.

 **Grading**: 60% lab assignments (weekly); 40% final project.

-**Relationship to other ECE courses**: Although only Intro ML is required as a prerequisite, this course will complement existing ECE courses at NYU Tandon (for students who have taken/will take them), including

-* ML courses such as ECE-GY 6143 Intro to Machine Learning, ECE-GY 7123 Deep Learning, and ECE-GY 9143 Intro to High Performance Machine Learning
-* and networking/systems courses such as ECE-GY 6353 Internet Architecture and Protocols and ECE-GY 6363 Data Center and Cloud Computing.

-Prior/future experience in any of the above is helpful, although not necessary (except for Intro ML).
-Students will gain a big-picture view and hands-on experience integrating concepts from all of these courses into the development of a production-ready machine learning system.

 **Topics**: This course will cover the following topics (tentative plan/subject to change):